 Investments, as noted, are primarily high quality US government and agency guaranteed securities, and they comprise much of the remainder of the banks' balance sheets.
-Although no FHLBank has purchased private-label mortgage-backed securities (PLMBS) since 2008 and that portfolio is significantly reduced in size, the remaining PLMBS exposures continue to present an element of credit risk to the respective FHLBanks.
+Although no FHLBank has purchased private-label mortgage-backed securities (PLMBS) since 2008 and that portfolio is significantly reduced in size, the remaining PLMBS exposures continue to present some degree of credit risk to the respective FHLBanks.

 The FHLBanks' conforming mortgage portfolio programs provide members with an alternative to Fannie Mae and Freddie Mac execution.
-The System's mortgage portfolio represented a little more than 7% of total assets as of 31 March 2022, similar to its proportion before the pandemic.
+The System's mortgage portfolio represented around 4% of total assets as of 30 June 2023, compared to 6% a year earlier.
 The FHLBanks' mortgage assets are more susceptible to credit losses, and in particular, carry heightened operational complexity relative to the FHLBanks' core advance business.
-However, the mortgage portfolio program's credit risk performance has been very good to date, exceeding that of similar programs of Fannie Mae and Freddie Mac, reflecting the quality of mortgage assets purchased and credit enhancements of the program.
+However, the mortgage portfolio program's credit risk performance has been very good to date, reflecting the quality of mortgage assets purchased and credit enhancements of the program.